-k 1 6 : 1

-V29 Climate Mitigation Climate Mitigation Statement to include- Guidance for

-Statement - Solar dwellings.
-L developers,

-The scale of the proposed installation for example the applicants and

-amount of panels proposed to be provided per dwelling and decision makers

-a material change of confirmation of the amount of energy the installation will on climate

-use. generate. change.

-NB - Applicants If the amount of energy generated is less than 50% of the SP1 Strategic

-proposing to carry out dwellings yearly average energy consumption, evidence to Objectives

-demonstrate why the development cannot reach the target

-development involving encouraged.
-ENV7 Water

-the erection of an Efficiency

-extension, outbuilding, a Confirmation of the technology being used, and if it is not the

-car port and/or a garage most efficient and up to date technology the reasons why not.
-ENV10

-are encouraged to apply Renewable and

-this guidance.
-Details of the appearance of the solar PV panels.
-Low Carbon

-Energy

-Elevations (for both roof and ground mounted arrays).

-· · · · · · · · · · · · · · · · · · · ENV12 Air

-For systems fixed or integrated into roof coverings, a roof Quality

-plan identifying the location of the proposed system.

-National
+LV29 Climate Mitigation Statement A Climate Mitigation Statement should include : Solar dwellings.
+The scale of the proposed installation for example the amount of panels proposed to be provided per dwelling and confirmation of the amount of energy the installation will generate.
+If the amount of energy generated is less than 50% of the dwellings yearly average energy consumption, evidence to demonstrate why the development cannot reach the target encouraged.
+Confirmation of the technology being used, and if it is not the most efficient and up to date technology the reasons why not.
+Details of the appearance, elevations (for both roof and ground mounted arrays), For systems fixed or integrated into roof coverings, a roof plan identifying the location of the proposed system.
 For free standing ground-mounted systems, a block plan.
-Planning Policy

-Framework

 Details of future maintenance.

-Planning

-Practice

-Guidance

-Approved

-Document S of

-the Building

-Regulations

-Climate Mitigation

-Statement - EV

-Charging Points

-(EVCP)

-New residential dwellings.
+Guidance for developers, applicants and decision makers on climate change. (ashford.gov.uk) Link to SP1?
+Link to NPPF?
+EV Charging points New residential dwellings.
 Dwellings resulting from a material change of use.

-NB - Applicants

-proposing to carry out

-householder

-development involving

-the creation of new

-parking provision in the

-form of new

-hardstanding, a car port

-and/or a new garage are

-encouraged to

-apply this guidance

-Climate Mitigation Statement to include-

-- How many new EV charging points are to be delivered by the proposal, and its consistency with Approved Document S of the Building Regulations - Confirmation of the technology being used, and if it is not the most efficient and up to date technology (i.e. SMART) the reasons why not. - Details of the type of power supply to be provided (i.e. standard, fast, rapid).

-Details of the scale and appearance of any infrastructure above ground for example plugs, sockets and/or charging unit - the council will expect all charging points to be fitted with a Type 2 plug as a minimum.

-A layout plan and/or map identifying the following:

-- The location of vehicle parking spaces and/or bays, and - The position of charging equipment and associated infrastructure for example ducting/cable routes.

-Where applicable, details of future management.
+Applicants proposing to carry out householder development involving the creation of new parking provision in the form of new hardstanding, a car port and/or a new garage are encouraged to apply this guidance How many new EV charging points are to be delivered by the proposal, and its consistency with Approved Document S of the Building Regulations Confirmation of the technology being used, and if it is not the most efficient and up to date technology (i.e. SMART) the reasons why not.
+Details of the type of power supply to be provided (i.e. standard, fast, rapid).
+Details of the scale and appearance of any infrastructure above ground for example plugs, sockets etc - the council will expect all charging points to be fitted with a Type 2 plug as a minimum.
+A layout plan and/or map identifying the following: The location of vehicle parking spaces and/or bays, and The position of charging equipment and associated infrastructure for example ducting/cable routes.
+Where applicable, details of future management. dwellings.

-Climate Mitigation

-Statement - Water

-Butts

-New residential dwellings.

-Dwellings resulting from a material change of use

-Householder development where the development includes the following:

-- an extension(s) to a dwelling house;

-- a standalone annexe;

-- a new outbuilding;

-- a car port or garage.

-Climate Mitigation Statement to include-

-Details of the type, size, capacity and number of water butts to be provided.

-A layout plan and/or map identifying the following:

-- The location of the system ensuring sufficient space is provided to enable it to be delivered. - Points of connection with downpipes
+a material change of use Householder development where the Details of the type, size, capacity and number of water butts to be provided.
+A layout plan and/or map identifying the following: The location of the system ensuring sufficient space is provided to enable it to be delivered.
+Points of connection with downpipes LV30 Biodiversity Net Gain (BNG) Statement and supporting plan planning permission that will be subject to the

-Outline Planning Applications:

-It is accepted that given the nature of an outline application, the Statement might contain less detail.

-The minimum any Statement must set out is confirmation that:

-For Solar - solar PV will be provided and a commitment that when reserved matters are submitted they will be accompanied with the requisite level of detail specified above.

-For EVCP - an indication on a layout map where and how many EV charging points shall be provided, and a commitment that when reserved matters are submitted they will be accompanied with the requisite level of detail specified above.

-For Water Butts - confirmation of the type of rainwater harvesting system to be provided and a commitment that when reserved matters are submitted they will be accompanied with the requisite level of detail specified above.